Canon Roadhhouse is located 25km from Fish River Canyon...

 Canyon Roadhouse stands 25km from the Fish River Canyon, slightly further than its two sister lodges, the Canyon Village and the Canyon Lodge.
 Though a little smaller, it has plenty of character, with very similar standards of service and hospitality.

 Canon Roadhouse has 24 rooms, built around a couple of small courtyard gardens featuring desert-adapted plants such as the mopane aloe, Euphorbia gregaria and small quiver trees.
 Simply furnished, yet cool, light and comfortable, all the standard rooms have twin beds beneath a large mosquito net, a small table and chair, and a low armchair.
 Air conditioning, a free-standing electric fan, and tea- and coffee-making facilities are useful extras.
 Rooms are en suite, with a flush toilet, hot/cold shower and a washbasin with a mirror above it.
+Because the rooms are all joined, you do hear quite a lot of noise from the surrounding rooms and their plumbing.

 There are also two spacious family rooms accommodating up to two adults and two children.
 Furnished and equipped in similar style to the standard rooms, these have another single bed, and the option of a fourth bed on request.